I knew my son was dyslexic in Reception.

 We were ‘lost’ parents and did not understand the system.
 We agreed to have him put on the SEND register.
 He finally received a specific dyslexia intervention in year 4 (by a HLTA, untrained in dyslexia, who was receiving instruction from a qualified SpLD teacher).

-My own background: brought up by a single, working class mother, may have informed how I managed and responded to communications with the school.
+My own background: brought up by a single mother, may have informed how I managed and responded to communications with the school.
 Several parents of dyslexic children took their children out of the school and home schooled them.
 I often wonder if this would have been a better choice for us.

 But then, is this close to exclusion?

 From a working class, single parent family I received school dinners and when I went to Manchester Polytechnic, it was on a full grant.
 Education was not given high status within the family though.
 Graft was.
-My grandfather was ‘self-made’ and financially secure (he even voted Tory!).
+My grandfather was ‘self-made’ and financially secure, built his own house.

-As a parent, I had the static cultural capital – we visited museums, I engaged my children in interesting debates, took them on exciting holidays and I taught them at home.
+As a parent, I had the static cultural capital – we visited museums, I engaged my children in interesting debates, took them on exciting holidays and I supplemented their learning at home.
 Whilst educated, my background was essentially working class.
 I did not have the skills, experience, or support from my family to negotiate successfully with the school.

 I watched other mothers achieve this with envy, trying to look for clues.

 There have been several studies on high vs low Socio-Economic Status (SES) families, their approaches to education, and how this might impact on outcomes (Ciabattari, 2010; Tramonte & Willms, 2090).
 Whilst Kimelberg (2014), suggests that middle class mothers are actively choosing urban state schools because they are aware of their own cultural capital (and ability to support their children’s education), other studies point to the neoliberalisation of education and the illusion of choice, choice for some but not for others (Reay 2006; 2008).